xlab-si/xopera-docs/docs/examples.rst

     <iframe width="100%" height="350" src="https://www.youtube.com/embed/cb1efi3wnpw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
     </div>

+.. _Examples Docker and Kubernetes:

 =====================
 Docker and Kubernetes
 =====================

 The ``opera`` orchestrator is capable of deploying blueprints that use Docker and Kubernetes.
 The following examples show some deployments to get you started.

+.. _Examples Docker and MinIO:

 Docker and MinIO
 ################